 Today my friend, Jill Boman, shares more about the water scandal in Flint, Michigan, and she also explains all the scary stuff that is in our water supply nowadays.
 Best of all, she tells about her latest find: the BEST affordable water filter — it gets the bad stuff out, but leaves healthy minerals IN, and it's so affordable!
-Hers was the countertop model.
-We're actually going to replace our reverse osmosis drinking water system with one like this (in the under-the-sink model), because RO takes *everything* out (leaving only H2O), which is good, but also strips out the minerals our bodies need — here's my newer post with more about that: Why we ditched RO water and what we got instead.)
-Here's Jill…
+We're actually going to replace our reverse osmosis drinking water system with one like this soon, because RO takes *everything* out (leaving only H2O), which is good, but also strips out the minerals our bodies need!
+Update: here's my newer post with more about that: Why we ditched RO water and what we got instead.

 In case you haven’t heard, Flint Michigan’s city water has been terribly contaminated with lead after the city changed its water source from Lake Huron to the Flint river.

 Adding insult to injury, the city only alerted the public to the high lead levels long after it was discovered and hundreds of children and adults had already been poisoned.
 And in case the city's government hasn't disgraced itself enough already, some residents say they've been threatened with their homes being foreclosed on or having their children taken away if they don't pay their water bills for poisoned water they still can't drink!

 It’s become quite a scandal with celebrities speaking out against the the city's negligence and petitions demanding the recall, investigation and criminal prosecution of Governor Rick Snyder.
 You can read about the steps leading up to Flint's water crisis here.

 Most importantly, it serves as a wake up call for all of us to take the health and safety of our families into our own hands.
 History has shown time and again what a bad idea it is to outsource that responsibility to our city, state, or federal governments.

 Being a heavy metal, lead accumulates in the body…